Richmond, Virginia: American Civil War

 On March 25, Confederate General John B. Gordon's desperate attack on Fort Stedman, east of Petersburg, failed.
 On April 1, Union Cavalry General Philip Sheridan, assigned to interdict the Southside Railroad, met brigades commanded by Southern General George Pickett at the Five Forks Junction, defeated them, took thousands of prisoners, and advised Union General-in-Chief Ulysses S. Grant to order a general advance.
 When the Union Sixth Corps broke through Confederate lines on the Boydton Plank Road south of Petersburg, Confederate casualties exceeded 5,000, about a tenth of Lee's defending army.
 Lee then informed President Jefferson Davis that he intended to evacuate Richmond.

 On April 2, 1865, the Confederate Army began Richmond's evacuation.
 Confederate President Davis and his cabinet, Confederate government archives, and its treasury's gold, left the city that night by train.
 Confederate officials burned documents and troops burned tobacco and other warehouses to deny the Union any spoils.
 In the early morning of April 3, Confederate troops exploded the city's gunpowder magazine, killing several paupers in a temporary Almshouse and a man on 2nd St. The concussion shattered windows all over the city.
 Later that day, General Godfrey Weitzel, commander of the 25th Corps of the United States Colored Troops, accepted Richmond's surrender from the mayor and a group of leading citizens who did not evacuate.
 Union troops eventually contained the fires, but about 25% of the city's buildings were destroyed.

 Retreating Confederate troops burned strategic war materials so they would not get into Union hands, but the fires went out of control and one-fourth of Richmond was burned in April 1865.

 On April 3, President Abraham Lincoln visited Grant at Petersburg and took a launch up the James River to Richmond on April 4.
 While Davis attempted to organize the Confederate government in Danville, Lincoln met Confederate Assistant Secretary of War John A. Campbell, handing him a note inviting Virginia's state legislature to end their rebellion.
 After Campbell spun the note to Confederate legislators as a possible end to the Emancipation Proclamation, Lincoln rescinded his offer and ordered General Weitzel to prevent the state legislature from meeting.

 On April 6, Union forces killed, wounded, or captured 8,000 Confederate troops at Sayler's Creek, southwest of Petersburg.
 The Confederate Army continued a general retreat southwestward, and General Lee continued to reject General Grant's surrender entreaties until Sheridan's infantry and cavalry encircled the shrinking Army of Northern Virginia and cut off its ability to retreat further on April 8.
 Lee surrendered his remaining approximately 10,000 troops the following morning at Appomattox Court House, meeting Grant at the McLean Home.

-Davis was captured on May 10 near Irwinville, Georgia and taken back to Virginia, where he was imprisoned two years at Fort Monroe until freed on bail.
+Davis was captured on May 10 near Irwinville, Georgia and taken back to Virginia, where he was imprisoned for two years at Fort Monroe until he was freed on bail.